openshift/oadp-operator/docs/design/datamover.md

 ### Volume Snapshot Backup

-Assuming that the `DataMover Enable` flag is set to true in the DPA config, when a velero backup is created, it triggers the custom velero CSI plugin plugin (velero BackupItemAction plugin) to create the `VolumeSnapshotBackup` CR in the app namespace.
-The extended plugin looks up for the PVCs in the user namespace mentioned in the velero backup and creates a `VolumeSnapshotBackup` CR for every PVC in that namespace.
+Assuming that the `DataMover Enable (spec: feature.dataMover.enable)` flag is set to true in the DPA config, when a velero backup is created, it triggers the custom velero CSI plugin (velero BackupItemAction plugin) to create the `VolumeSnapshotBackup` CR in the app namespace.
+The extended plugin looks up for the PVCs in the user namespace mentioned in the velero backup and creates a `VolumeSnapshotBackup` CR for every `VolumeSnapshotContent` encountered during the backup process.

 `VolumeSnapshotBackup` CR supports a `volumesnapshotcontent` as the type of the backup object.
 Velero backup will wait for the `VolumeSnapshotBackup` to be complete.
 Once all the `VolumeSnapshotBackup` gets completed, Velero backup's status get updated accordingly.